 When the Phase 2 is complete and all Museum functions have moved to Vineyard Haven, we expect to gain more than $3 million from the sale of the Pease House and the Library building.
 These proceeds will support the overall project costs.

 Most private institutions of learning have an endowment whose principal remains untouched, and whose investment income helps to stabilize and fund operations.
 The Martha’s Vineyard Museum is no different.
 Admissions, memberships and donations are important sources of revenue, but an endowment is the best solution to long-term sustainability.
 In 2014, the National Endowment for the Humanities awarded a $500,000 Challenge Grant to the Museum, to help build a $2 million endowment that will support our education department.
 The Museum is actively seeking gifts that will be matched by the NEH.
 Learn more about the NEH Challenge Grant here.

 What will happen to the Cooke House?

 The Cooke House and its garden will become a stand-alone exhibit of early Island living and artifacts, open seasonally as it is today.
+Museum leadership is still exploring the idea of creating a larger garden space with room for outdoor programing.
 Read more about our plans for the Cooke House here.

 Does the Museum own the Vineyard Haven property free and clear?